SsODNet: The Solar system Open Database Network

-The benefit of all these developments has, however, not come to full fruition.
-If some catalogs are publicly available in machine-readable formats on the Planetary Data System\footnote{\url{https://pds.nasa.gov/}} (PDS), the Centre de Données astronomiques de Strasbourg\footnote{\url{https://cdsweb.u-strasbg.fr/}} (CDS), or alternative repositories (with unfortunately an endless variety of formats), a significant fraction of results are only tabulated within articles.
+The benefit of all these developments has not, however, come to full fruition.
+If some catalogs are publicly available in machine-readable formats on the Planetary Data System\footnote{\url{https://pds.nasa.gov/}} (PDS), the Centre de Données astronomiques de Strasbourg\footnote{\url{https://cdsweb.u-strasbg.fr/}} (CDS), or alternative repositories (with unfortunately an endless variety of formats), a significant fraction of results have only been tabulated within the relevant papers.
 Some journals offer machine-readable versions of these tables on their online versions, but only for recent articles.
-Furthermore, the designation of small bodies often evolves with time, from potentially several provisional designations, to a single number and finally an official name.
-Hence, the same object can be referred to by different labels in different studies, making its cross-identification over several sources a complex task.
-Accessing to all the characteristics of a given body, or a population, can thus be tedious, or even impractical.
+Furthermore, the designation of small bodies often evolves over time, going from several possible provisional designations to a single number and then ultimately establishing an official name.
+Hence, the same object can be referred to with different labels in different studies, making its cross-identification over several sources a complex task.
+Accessing to all the characteristics of a given body or population can thus prove tedious and even impractical.